diva-exchange/i2p-reseed/README.md

 ### Building the Go Program i2p-tools on Your Host

-Make sure you have "go" installed (like `apt-get install apt-get install golang-go`).
+Make sure you have "go" installed (like `apt-get install golang-go`).
 Navigate to the project home (where you have downloaded the code of i2p-reseed from github, like `cd $HOME/i2p-reseed/`).

 Then navigate to